theasp/mini-ci/README.txt

   This configuration will use the GIT repository handler with the URL to the Mini-CI repository, and then poll it every 10 minutes.

-  Create the directory `tasks.d', then place the following file in `tasks.d/100-make'
+  Create the directory tasks.d, then place the following file in tasks.d/100-make
   ┌────
   │ #!/bin/sh
   │